Naval Base San Diego Port Operations Keeps the Pacific Fleet Moving

 “Social distancing is difficult on a ship,” said NBSD Chief Pilot Lou Castaganola.
 “Before anything even officially came down, we were wearing gloves and masks to protect ourselves.”

-According to Castaganola, it has now become a requirement for the ships to be sanitized two hours before the temporary embarkation of the tug pilots to help prevent the spread of the virus.
+Ships have implemented cleaning protocols before embarking harbor pilots to help prevent the spread of the virus.
 Teamwork, adaptation, and flexibility are core values that have been key in dealing with the challenges presented by COVID-19.

 “It gives me a sense of pride when I see fellow Sailors and government employees coming to work to perform essential tasks to support the fleet,” said Mercadel.